-With the year's focus on creativity for Palos Verdes-Rolling Hills Branch, American Association of University Women, the creative arts study groups fittingly are offering the widest variety of oy airs, Haroid O. Simar, is a program planning commit-tee, Chairman is Mrs. H. C. MacLendon, assisted by Mrs. John C. King, Mrs. Eugene H. Klinger and Mrs. Harry G. Petterson.
+With the year's focus on creativity for Palos Verdes-Rolling Hills Branch, American Association of University Women, the creative arts study groups fittingly are offering the widest variety of discussion sections and classes in the branch program. es in the branch program.

+This year, guiding all sec-tions of the branch, headed by Mrs. Harold O. Simar, is a program planning commit tee.
+Chairman is Mrs. H. C MacLendon, assisted by Mrs. John C. King, Mrs. Eugene H. Klinger and Mrs. Harry G.